antoniogamiz/mini-doc/README.md

   - [x] Routines
   - [x] Programs

+### Composing Types

+Routines from other types are added to complete the pods:

+- [x] Routines by role
+- [x] Routines by class
+- [x] Routines by a role done by a parent class

 # LICENSE

 The code in this repository is available under the Artistic License 2.0